aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 - What entity created the vote.

-- Current votes: what percent of voters are required to vote “yes” for the vote to pass, what percentage of voters and how many tokens have voted “yes”, and what percentage of voters and how many tokens have voted “no”.
+- Current votes: what percent of voters are required to vote “yes” for the vote to pass, what percent of voters and how many tokens have voted “yes”, and what percent of voters and how many tokens have voted “no”.

 - If you have not yet cast your vote, buttons for voting “yes” or “no”.